Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Background

 \Acp{dsa} ensure the integrity and authenticity of digital transactions. \ac{ecdsa} uses elliptic curves as a mathematical primitive.
 It is favored in many applications due to its ability to provide strong security with small key sizes, making it efficient in terms of computational and storage requirements.

-In both \Acp{dsa} and \ac{ecdsa}, a private–public key pair is generated.
+\Acp{dsa} rely on private–public key pairs.
 The public key is shared with a remote party.
 The secret, private key remains with the signer.
 A common use case is electronic identification to a relying party.
 For example, if Alice wants to authenticate to Bob, he generates a challenge and sends it to Alice.
 Alice signs the challenge and returns the signature.
 Bob verifies the signature using Alice's public key.

 For an \ac{ecdsa} signature to be created, first an elliptic curve in form of its underlying field and equation must be chosen.
 Each curve has a base point $G$ which generates a cyclic group of order $n$.
 The curve's point at infinity, also called neutral element, $\mathcal{O}$ is $\mathcal{O} = nG$.
 Points can be represented in projective coordinates $(X : Y : Z)$ or affine coordinates $(x, y)$.